sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 6. SSR: call **renderApp** function, which renders the <_ServerApp>_ in _src/app.js_

-   - Hosted microcopy from Asset Delivery API are passed as props to _ServerApp_.
+   - Hosted microcopy from Asset Delivery API is passed as props to _ServerApp_.

    ```shell